keupoz/minelp-site-dev/src/pages/installation/legacy.md

 - [LiteLoader installer](https://www.liteloader.com/download){target="_blank"}
 - [Mine Little Pony mod](https://github.com/MineLittlePony/MineLittlePony/releases/tag/1.12.2.3.2.7){target="_blank"}

-> All files above are required except HD Skins mod.
-This mod lets you upload skins to our own skin server via in-game interface which also supports HD skins.

 ## Installing LiteLoader
 Once you've downloaded all the files you need to install LiteLoader.
 Open your downloaded installer file (e.g.&nbsp;`liteloader-installer-1.12.2-00-SNAPSHOT.jar`) and follow instructions on the screen.